Turn your favourite store-bought classics into something even more decadent with these delicate Oreo macarons.

 - Place the almond flour, powdered sugar, and Oreo cookie crumbs in a food processor.
 Process until just beginning to clump.
 Sift and discard any bits that won't pass through the sifter.
 Set aside.

 - Whip the egg whites until they're the consistency of a loose foam, add in cream of tartar.
 Continue whipping while slowly adding caster sugar.
 Whip to a stiff meringue.
+Stop as soon as the meringue is stiff, no not overwhip.

 - Pipe the macarons onto your baking sheet.
 Sprinkle with Oreo cookie crumbs if desired.